donchodonev/ASP.NET-MVC-Forum/README.md

 * Post Reading
 * Post Updating (by post author)
 * Post Deleting (by post author)

 * Post commenting and viewing done via AJAX and comments API (with anti-CSRF token) (by authenticated users)
 * Post comment time elapsed since each comment is made in seconds/minutes/hours/days
-* Last post comment date and time of creation
 * Post comment count
+* Post comment deletion validation
+* Post comment deletion option shown only for comment author and admin

 * Validation for all possible user input